 In my sculptural paintings, dense layering and physical manipulation of surface suggest flesh, skin, and organs.
 Bodily details have a potential to create an empathetic response, a pull resulting from pareidolia: the recognition of the familiar when it isn't actually present.
 My work teeters between repulsion and attraction, disgust and seduction.
 Color references flesh, toxicity, and decomposition.
 From behind a guise of quiet invitation, deformities emerge, and shifts occur.
 When so-called abnormalities are found within the human form, self-reflection is imminent.
 If perception is stitched together from countless bits of information and experience, I aim to pull the stitches, and reconfigure the pieces.

 Mack Carlisle is a genderqueer, multi-disciplinary artist who has spent the last decade teaching, working in the commercial art industry, and writing for various outlets.
-Mack received BA’s in Fine Art and English from the University of Massachusetts, a Certificate in Digital Media from the Moore College of Art and Design, an MA in Teaching from Pacific University, and is a current MFA candidate in the Visual Studies program at the Pacific Northwest College of Art.
-The severe chronic illness of a loved one, and countless trips to the neurologist and so many other doctors loom large in Mack's life.
+Mack received BA’s in Fine Art and English from the University of Massachusetts, a Certificate in Digital Media from the Moore College of Art and Design, an MA in Teaching from Pacific University, and an MFA in Visual Studies at the Pacific Northwest College of Art.
+The chronic illness of a loved one looms large in Mack's life.
 Medical professionals occasionally ask if Mack is in a medical field, given their breadth of absorbed vernacular.
 We do the things we have to.

-Most recently, Mack has been working as co-founder, education consultant, and grant writer for Miss Anthology, an organization supporting racially and economically diverse female and genderqueer youth comic artists through free hands-on workshops, as well as online and print publication.
-Miss Anthology has been awarded a 2017 c3:initiative Residency, a Grant from the Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts, and additional sponsorship from the Multnomah County Public Library, Blick, SCRAP: the School and Community Reuse Action Project, and Artist and Craftsman Supply.
+In addition to teaching, writing, and making, Mack is a co-founder, education consultant, and grant writer for Miss Anthology, an organization supporting racially and economically diverse female and genderqueer youth comic artists through free hands-on workshops, as well as online and print publication.
+Miss Anthology has been awarded a 2017 c3:initiative Residency, a Grant from the Precipice Fund, Calligram Foundation, and The Andy Warhol Foundation for the Visual Arts, and additional sponsorship from Portland Community College, Marrow, Blick, SCRAP: the School and Community Reuse Action Project, and Artist and Craftsman Supply.